patternknife/url-knife/README.md

 ## Overview

-**Strict-parser** is an open source JavaScript library in order to parse certain patterns such as urls, emails or decimals on xml(or html) which is, as you are aware, divided into three areas - elements, comments and texts.
-You can obtain strings with certain patterns and where they are on them, and can also use this library on plain texts.
+**Strict-parser** is an open source JavaScript library in order to parse certain patterns such as urls, emails or decimals on xml(or html), or just plain texts which is, as you are aware, divided into three areas - elements, comments and texts.
+You can obtain strings with certain patterns and find out where they are.

-## More sophisticated parsing patterns

-1. Url (From ver 0.0.3, more stronger than before)

-    A) The core regex is based on 'validator.js'

-    B) Rare cases such as localhost,ip numbers is detected

-    C) Urls with no-protocol are distilled (strong point)

-     e.g., a sample url without protocols such as http or https

-        ```
-        [...
-          {
-            "value": {
-              "url": "s5houl７十七日dbedetected.jp?japan=go",
-              "protocol": null,
-              "onlyDomain": "s5houl７十七日dbedetected.jp",
-              "onlyUriWithParams": "?japan=go",
-              "type": "domain"
-            },
-            "area": "text"
-          }
-        ]
-        ```

-        // wrong domains such as this are not distilled
-        ```
-        fakeshouldnotbedetected.url?abc=fake
-        ```

-     The core regex combined with all existing root domains (around over 1770) has made it possible to implement a logic to extract urls with no-protocol.

-    D) Detailed information about a parsed url on xmls or texts is provided. (strong point)

-    e.g.,

-    ```
-    [...
-        {
-          "url": "xtp:// gooppalgo.com/park/tree?abc=1",
-          "protocol": "xtp (unknown protocol)",
-          "onlyUriWithParams": "/park/tree?abc=1",
-          "onlyDomain": "gooppalgo.com",
-          "type": "domain"
-        }
-    ]
-    ```

-2. Email

-    A) Can separate only emails from post-connected characters.
-        [ex.] abc@naver.comCOCO, cde@adela.co.kr에서, fgh@adela.co.kr(next)
-              -> abc@naver.com, cde@adela.co.kr, fgh@adela.co.kr

-    B) Can separate only emails from pre-connected characters.
-        [ex.] 请发邮件给我abc@naver.com, ---과자@daum.net, "all_day@bbqg.com"
-              -> abc@naver.com, 과자@daum.net, all_day@bbqg.com

-3. Element

-    A) A well-known regex indicating tags is not simply '<[^>]+>'.
-    This regex fails to parse some rare cases such as '`````<p class="here>to" style="width:100%">`````' where '>' is inserted in the class attribute.

-    B) This library has overcome the weakness above.

-Please inform me of more sophisticated patterns you need by leaving issues on Github or emailing me at studypurpose@naver.com.

 ## Installation